MySQL Enterprise Monitor is available as part of the MySQL Enterprise

 viewed first, and this reordering is preserved if the page is

-Under rare circumstances, a graph may contain a gap, as under certain conditions it is impossible to evaluate data that is misaligned, so a gap is generated rather than misrepresenting the data.
+When it is impossible to evaluate data that is misaligned, so a gap is generated rather than misrepresenting the data.

 All graphs support the ability to drag and select a specific area of the graph.
 When you select an area of the graph, the display adds a link to the Query Analyzer page to display the queries that were being executed during the selected time period.
 You can also export data for a particular graph by clicking Export as CSV while hovering over the graph you wish to export, or Export as PNG for a PNG image.